kchia/blockchain-developer-bootcamp-final-project/README.md

 - `contracts/scripts/filecoin-deploy.js`: iterates through the `/metadata` folder, storing the contents of each `.json` file on `nft.storage`
 - `contracts/scripts/set-token-uri.js`: sets the token URI of each elliptical art to an IPFS address that resolves to the elliptical art's metadata, including a link to the image

-As a next step for this project, additional UI elements and a simple RESTful API could be built out (possibly using the `json-server` library already configured in the project) to automatically handle these tasks.

 `contracts/scripts/generate-elliptical.js` creates new ellipticals, whereas `contracts/scripts/get-elliptical.js` retrieves an elliptical by its token id.
 These scripts are helpful for testing the smart contract without a frontend.

+**NOTE** These scripts are still a work-in-progress, and you might run into issues when you try to run these scripts without tweaking them.

+As a next step for this project, additional UI elements and a simple RESTful API could be built out (possibly using the `json-server` library already configured in the project) to automatically handle these tasks.

 ## `EllipticalArtNFT` User Stories